Skip to main content

 Show answer

 At age 7 boys left the home and entered communal living.
-They were organised in agelai ("herds") under the supervision of the paidonomos (boy-magistrate) and the eirenes (older youths, age 20).
-Curriculum included reading, music (the lyre and the war-songs of Tyrtaeus), and rigorous physical training.
+They were organised in agelai ("herds") under the supervision of the paidonomos (the state boy-magistrate, who Xenophon says was a citizen of rank with the power to punish) and of the eirenes (youths of the senior age-grade).
+Curriculum included reading, music (the lyre and the war-songs of Tyrtaeus, whose 7th-century BC elegies commanding men to stand firm in the front rank doubled as marching songs and moral instruction), and rigorous physical training.

 What is adolescence?